dcts/12startups12months/README.md

 - **mediumforcoders.com**: Simple clone of medium.com that supports codeblocks with syntax highlighting.

 # GAMES
+- **Split or Steal interactive game**: you get to watch a 1 min video about people playing the split or steal game, then you can guess who is gonna choose splot and who steal. you get points if you can guess correctly.
+Basically a game to test your human behaviour prediction qualities ("Menschenkentnisse").
+Example clip: https://www.youtube.com/watch?v=jXYxAY1CkBQ
 - **Multiplayer Games**: webbrowser session -> lets people play with their phones! (tetris / asteroids / pong)
 - **OpenSource Tetris Effect Clone**: With custom music from local artists (to have similar atmosphere).
 Playable in the browser for free.
 Controll with iphone or keyboard.
 - **Cooperatris**: Tetris 2P multiplayer game where 2 player work together (blocks meet in the middle).
 Mic connection to coordinate and cooperate.
 Main reserach intent: is is possible to build a game where the only way of winning is cooperation without harming others.